2tidalslightly/legendary-fishstick/README.md

     - Rename the “.env.example” file in the frontend folder to “.env”.
 5. Backend setup:
     - Change directories to the “./backend” folder.
-    - Run the “npm install axios bcrypt dotenv express jsonwebtoken mysql2” command to install necessary dependencies.
+    - Run the “npm install axios bcrypt cors dotenv express jsonwebtoken mysql2” command to install necessary dependencies.
     - Start the server using the “node server.js” command.
 6. Frontend setup:
     - Change directories to the “./frontend” folder.